Download Page Text

 "So Christ was once offered to bear the sins of many; and unto them that look for him shall he appear the second time without sin unto salvation."
 Hebrew 9:28

-Lastly, it has been stated by some in the body do understand types that the seventh millennium must start in the evening (in spiritual darkness or what the Bible calls "midnight") before "the light" can come forth.
+Lastly, I have heard it stated by some in the body that I know understand the types, that the seventh millennium must start in the evening (in spiritual darkness, or what the Bible calls "midnight") before "the light" can come forth.
 They say this because the natural Jewish day starts at sundown.
-That premise is at best an error caused by not knowing the Word pertaining to the dispensations.
-Part of what fuels this unscriptural belief is that God had (up to this point) always equated each new day in Genesis to start with the "'evening," but they forget the seventh day is unique (see link).
-So to foster this false belief they have to believe they can equate "night" to the seventh day, just as it was with the first six days of creation; days which did start with the evening.
-However "the Bible" does not apply the statement "evening and morning..." to the seventh day in Genesis.
-As a matter of fact "the Bible" tells us there will be "no night" (spiritually speaking) in the seventh millennium, so how can it then start off in a time of spiritual darkness like the great tribulation?
+That premise is at best an error caused by not knowing the Word pertaining to the symbolic thousand year days.
+I believe part of what fuels this un-scriptural belief is that God had (up to this point) always equated each new day in Genesis to start with the "'evening and the morning...," but they must have forgotten the seventh day is unique (see link).
+So to foster this false belief they have to believe they can equate "night" to the seventh day, just as it was with the first six days of creation; days which did start with the "evening."
+However, the Bible does not apply the statement "evening and morning..." to the seventh day in Genesis chapter two.
+As a matter of fact, the Bible tells us there will be "no night" (spiritually speaking) in the seventh millennium, so how can it then start off in a time of spiritual darkness like midnight, the great tribulation, the indignation, or Armageddon?

 "And the nations of them which are saved shall walk in the light of it: and the kings of the earth do bring their glory and honour into it.
 And the gates of it shall not be shut at all by day: for there shall be no night there."
 Revelation 21:24-25